 Popularly known as Mudlo Gap, Mudlo National Park is a vine forest located on the Sunshine Coast in Queensland.
 The 22-sq.km park provides excellent views and enjoyable walking trails for sightseeing enthusiasts.

-The park is one of the few areas in the world protecting native pine rainforests, the tall pine trees that once covered much of the surrounding coastal ranges.
+The park is one of the few areas protecting native pine rainforests, the tall pine trees that once covered much of the surrounding coastal ranges.

-Camping is not allowed in this park but it is possible at Kilkivan.
+Camping is not allowed in this park, but it is possible at Kilkivan.
 There are bush camping facilities located here as well as a caravan park.
 For others who prefer more comfortable accommodation, there are hotels and B&B in the areas surrounding the Mudlo National Park.
-Click on the link below to find the best accommodation deals.